 Count Johann I.

 Back then, Johann I. started building the small castle down by the Rhine in Reitersdorf, in medieval spelling Reyterstorp.
-In the beginning, only a simple tower house was built.
+In the beginning, it was only a simple tower house.
 We know little about these years of turmoil and armed conflicts, and the fragments do not give a true picture.
-Perhaps Reitersdorf Castle was built as substitute for Löwenburg.
+Perhaps Johann I had Reitersdorf Castle built as substitute for Löwenburg.
 Eventually, the archbishop of Cologne, Engelbert von Falkenburg, managed to settle the dispute.
 Now Johann I could move into Löwenburg Castle and rightfully call himself “Lord of Löwenberg”.

-Johann I was married twice, and he had sons from both marriages.
+Johann I married twice, and he had sons from both marriages.
 When he died in 1306, his son Heinrich I. became Lord of the Löwenburg (1306-1343).

 After the sudden death of Holy Roman Emperor Henry VII in Italy in 1313, there was a double election.
-The majority of the prince-electors elected Louis IV of the House of Wittelsbach Ludwig IV “the Bavarian”, acting Count Palatine.
+The majority of the prince-electors voted for Louis IV of the House of Wittelsbacha, acting Count Palatine.
 We also refer to him as “Louis the Bavarian”.
 The minority, however, voted for the Frederick “the Fair” of the House of Habsburg.
 Among them was the archbishop of Cologne, Heinrich II of Virneburg.
 Again a double election led to civil war.

 War for the throne and destruction